DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-09 Changes I've Made So Far.md

 ### Test Level
 - A test level needs to be made.
 - This level will be representative of how we want combat / movement / overall pace of play to feel in the rest of the game.
-- Large & open combat areas:
+- Open combat areas:
+	- Big enough to use the movement mechanics
 	- walls to run on
 	- platforms to jump on
 	- enough enemies so the player can get overwhelmed & they NEED to use some type of power